 1) Kaffibarinn (KB for short) is by far the most popular bar in Reykjavík, heavily featured in the movie 101 Reykjavík and co-owned by Damon Albarn of Blur.

 This place is packed with people all the time, cementing its popularity in the Icelandic population’s heart.
-It’s frequented largely by musicians and 'hipsters,’ among other character types.
+Musicians and 'hipsters’ are the primary customers, among other character types.
 It plays mainly alternative and electro music.

 FRI - SAT: 15:00–4:30

 2) Húrra is situated in a building that previously housed Harlem, another popular venue.
 Húrra has established itself as an excellent venue for live music and great DJs and is continually doing new things, such as movie nights.

 On Monday nights, their awesome house band plays jazz with free entry.
 They play all kinds of music, but it’s mainly live artists or electro DJs.